 What is Restorative Justice?

 Restorative justice invites a fundamental shift in the way we think about and do justice.
 In the last few decades, many different programs have arisen out of a profound and virtually universal frustration with the dysfunction of our justice system.
-What distinguishes restorative justice from all these programs is that it is not a program.
-It is a theory of justice which challenges the fundamental assumptions in the dominant discourse about justice.
+Restorative Justice (RJ) challenges the fundamental assumptions in the dominant discourse about justice.

 What are the dominant assumptions?